ben-shepherd/larascript-forkable-bundle/README.md

 # Larascript Bundle Template

-This is a template repository for creating Larascript bundles.
-Follow the steps below to create your own bundle.
+This is a template repository for creating Larascript packages.
+Follow the steps below to create your own package.

-## Creating a New Bundle
+## Creating a New Package

 ### 1. Fork or Clone the Repository